 - Visit Degree Works to check your progress toward your degree.
 Use the student schedule search features in OASIS to plan your schedule.
 View the step-by-step video tutorial for course planning help.

-- Check out both the Registration Reference Guide and helpful registration video tutorial.
+- Check out the Registration Reference Guide.

 - When your registration time arrives, log in to OASIS and register with the five digit CRNs for your desired schedule.